-This Cream of Mushroom Soup with Crispy Leeks.
-It’s a very simple soup recipe to make and comes together in under 30 minutes or less.
-It’s garnished with crispy leeks which are so easy to do and add so much flavor!
+This Cream of Mushroom Soup with Crispy Leeks is a very easy soup recipe for a weeknight meal because it comes together in under 30 minutes or less.
+It's also gluten-free and easy to veganize too!

 Why You'll Love This Recipe: